carloslabra/pa-documentation/tutorial3/uniaxial_compression_test.md

 - `PRINT PARTICLES` option is checked to visualise particles.

 Press the `ACCEPT` button to store the setting for analysis.
-Start process with the start process button in the P4 toolbar and allow data files to be processed by P4.
+Start process with the start process button in the Particle-Analytics toolbar and allow data files to be processed by Particle-Analytics.
 Progress can be viewed by selecting the view run info button.